Cleaning with Vinegar

 a soft cloth.

-- How to clean chrome and stainless steel taps:
+clean chrome and stainless steel taps:

 Polish by using neat vinegar directly onto any

 chrome or stainless steel surfaces.

 kitchens - not to eat of course, although you can,

 but to clean those stains, glasses, and kitchen appliances.
 In these

 tough economic times having cheap vinegar recipes like these to use,

 makes a great alternative to expensive commercial products that don't

 eggshells and add to the container with water, vinegar and salt.
 Allow